jonpage3/flanerie/README.md

 ## Visualization

-Uses the D3 library to create a “spine view” online library catalog that supports filter, ‘start at’ browsing, and individual book view of item contents.
+flanerie.js uses the [D3 library](https://github.com/d3/d3) to create a “spine view” online library catalog that supports filter, ‘start at’ browsing, and individual book view of item contents.

 Main parameters can be adjusted in the following files:<br>
 src/flanerie.js<br>